 Mid-range pricing can be anywhere between $200-$300.
 Again, remember you’ll be using this toilet for the rest of your life, or at least as long as you live in the current house.
 Alternately, if it’s a rental home or investment house this is the price range you’ll want to consider as it looks better and will add appeal to the restroom when potential customers are evaluating the home to rent or buy.

-In general terms, assuming you buy dinosaurs, dragons, and princess dolls instead of letting kids think your sledgehammer is their favorite toy, this level of a toilet is appropriate for the master bath, guest bath, and powder room.
+In general terms, assuming you buy dinosaurs, dragons, and princess dolls instead of letting kids think your sledgehammer is their favorite toy, this level of a toilet is appropriate for the primary bath, guest bath, and powder room.
 A mid-range priced toilet is going to be available in several different styles to discretely compliment the rest of the bathroom instead of being a focal point more noticeable than the vanity, shower, or floor.

 Expensive Toilet Pricing: $400 to $600

 A higher-priced toilet is priced in such a way for a reason and is going to be worth the extra money either for personal comfort or resell value.
 A more expensive toilet might have a water-saving efficiency design, which is important for certain drought areas.
 Alternately it might be oversized for people who are exceptionally tall or a bit heavier than average.
 Generally speaking, a toilet priced between $400-$600 is going to be more comfortable to use and less expensive per flush if you live in an area where the price of water might affect your decisions toward appliances.

 Expensive toilets are worth their price.
 You might want it for your own comfort in the primary bath, or they can be a great showpiece.
 If you entertain friends and guests at home or if your office is intended to provide a luxury feel for your clients, a toilet which is a bit nicer than average will reflect your attention to detail and expectations of the people you spend time with.